-Free Abraham Lincoln Worksheets for Kids
+Free Printable Abraham Lincoln Worksheets for Kids

-Today we are learning all about the sixteenth President of America with our free Abraham Lincoln worksheets.
+Today we are learning all about the sixteenth President of America with our free printable Abraham Lincoln worksheets.

 There are 11 coloring pages to print out and learn all about Abe Lincoln.
 This is perfect for kindergarten, first, and second-grade students.
-Older students can use the Abraham Lincoln unit study.

 Abraham Lincoln was born on February 12th, 1809, and was the 16th President of the United States of America.